appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/maintenance-window.md

 ---
 # Schedule Automatic Updates

-The page gives you steps to schedule automatic updates for your Appsmith instance.
+The page gives you steps to schedule automatic updates for your self-hosted instance.

 ## Schedule automatic updates for Docker installation
 You can define a time slot for automatic updates using a `cron` expression in the `--schedule` argument.